moayadnajd/OpenRXV/README.md

--  tour ( optional ): which if you set it to `true`, the app will take the `description` & `title` from this object to build the dashboard tutorial.
+-  tour ( optional ): which if you set it to `true`, the app will take the `description` & `title` from this object and adds them to a popover that shows on top of the element that this object delegates.
 And if you set it to `false` or didn’t even put it, the element that this object delegate won’t be used the tutorial.